 For what it’s worth, I value World of Hyatt points at 1.5 cents each, if you’re trying to determine how good of a value a redemption here is.

-Cash rates at Rancho Pescadero are steep, and seem to start at $1,000+ per night as of now.
-Also keep in mind that Mexico has very steep taxes & fees, and that’ll run you an extra 34% on top of the rate.
+Cash rates at Rancho Pescadero are steep, and seem to start at $750+ per night as of now, and seasonally at a lot more than that.
+Also keep in mind that Mexico has some of the highest lodging taxes & fees, and that’ll run you an extra 34% on top of the rate.
 There’s potentially lots of value to be had here when redeeming points.

 Rancho Pescadero is an awesome-looking new Hyatt property in Baja California Sur, not far from Los Cabos.
 This area has such cool topography, and this resort looks like it’s in a charming area, and a bit off the beaten path.
-Here’s to hoping the property is as cool as I hope it is.
+This property has just opened, and I’m curious to see some firsthand reports.
+Here’s to hoping the property is as cool as it looks.

 Anyone plan on checking out Rancho Pescadero?